johnandrea/gedcom-display-format/README.md

 # gedcom-display-format
-Convert a GEDCOM file to a format for display in network visualization
+Convert a GEDCOM file to a format for display in network visualization.

+The display may be of limited value for large trees as it takes a long time to arrange into a useful structure.

 ## Display ##